How to Get Clear on What You Believe After Leaving Religion

 You don’t have to write down every single thing you believe, like that you believe the sky is blue and the grass is green.
 But take time to write down beliefs that deal with the areas where you’re struggling spiritually.

-For instance, you can write, “I believe in God” or “I believe in heaven.”
+For instance, you can write, “I believe in a Higher Power” or “I believe in heaven.”
 Right now, you’re not concerned about whether these beliefs are authentic for you or not.
 Just write down your beliefs as they are, either as a list or in paragraph form.

 And it’s best to actually write them down, either by hand or on the computer.
 Don’t just keep them in your head because that will make it harder to do the following activities.